-27. What are the main responsibilities of TIBCO administration server?
+27. What are the main responsibilities of the TIBCO administration server?

-- Below are the main tasks of administration domain:
+Below are the main tasks of the administration domain:

 28. Can we change the adapter from one domain to another?

-Yes, but you will need to uninstall the existing adapter that has joined the current domain and then reinstall the adapter and join it to the new domain.
-You will also be able to change the domain info directly using Domain Utility .
+Answer: Yes, but you will need to uninstall the existing adapter that has joined the current domain and then reinstall the adapter and join it to the new domain.
+You will also be able to change the domain info directly using Domain Utility.

-A deployment is a completed configured instance of an integration or project.
-TIBCO Designer is used to configure projects and deployments in current version.
-In the future, TIBCO Administrator will be used to manage deployment of projects.
-(Tibco Video Tutorials)
+Answer: A deployment is a completed configured instance of integration or project.
+TIBCO Designer is used to configuring projects and deployments in the current version.
+In the future, TIBCO Administrator will be used to manage the deployment of projects.

 30. Can you please explain the uses of enterprise service bus (ESB)?